thisisjustausername/mhbai/README.md

 ## Important licensing details
 This code is licensed.
 For commercial usage please contact the developer (the owner of this github).

+This code further contains a pdf reader developed by the developer before the 15th of July 2025 Note, that all files containing code of the pdf-reader or read pdfs aren't Open-Source and can't freely be used commercially.
+In case of commercial use, contact the developer.

 ## Descirption
+This project is able to analyse MHBs and compare them as well as their content.
+It is used to compare the courses of two courses of study to evaluate how many ECTS can be used from one course of study in the other one.

+Therefore it can be used to see whether changing courses of study or university or starting studying two courses of study makes sense.
+Also it can be useful in the creation of new courses of study or seeing which courses can be added to an existing course of study.

+## Additional informations
+This project is still "under construction."

 Analyses MHBs

 This code further contains a pdf reader developed by the developer before the 15th of July 2025